corda/corda-docs-portal/content/en/docs/corda-enterprise/4.8/app-upgrade-notes.md

 ### 6. Improve the security of your CorDapp by upgrading your use of SwapIdentitiesFlow

 The [confidential identities](cordapps/api-confidential-identity.md#confidential-identities-ref) API is experimental in Corda 3 and remains so in Corda 4.
-In this release, the `SwapIdentitiesFlow` has been adjusted in the same way as `FinalityFlow` above, to close problems with confidential identities being injectable into a node outside of other flow context.
+In this release, the `SwapIdentitiesFlow` has been adjusted in the same way as the `FinalityFlow` (above).
+This is to resolve problems with confidential identities being injectable into a node outside of other flow context.
 Old code will still work, but it is recommended to adjust your call sites so a session is passed into the `SwapIdentitiesFlow`.